 Eric Mabius used to live in Allaire Village as a child where his father was one of the historians that was restoring it.
 He revisits his old home to bring closure to his memory of being spooked by the haunting supposedly in one of the buildings.
 A ghost medium accompanies him, watches a flickering candle, and you get to be entertained by eerie music and re-enactments of a spooky James Allaire.
 Do you think Eric Mabius is spooked for real, or is he just a great actor?
 Check it out below or click on this for the BIO channel link.

-Also if you are interested in getting tickets for the railroad that opens on November 23rd, stop by their ticket agent booth there that is open from noon to 4pm on the weekends.
-More info on railroad below and check out the Pine Creek Railroad website!
+Also if you are interested in getting tickets for the railroad that opens in Late November , stop by their ticket agent booth there that is open from noon to 4pm on the weekends.
+Check out the Pine Creek Railroad website!

 **Original Post below**